marty0925/Masters-Projects/Extended Research Project/Originals/ReadMe.md

 ## Obtaining Original Data

-This is the code which was used to to download the original data which was used during this project
+This is the code which was used to  download the original data, which was used during this project